thoughtworks-jumpstart/jumpstart/back-end-web-development/authentication-and-session-management/jwt-demo-user-registration.md

 app.use("/api/user", userRouter);
 ```

-In `routers` folder, create a new file called `user_api.js` with the following content:
+In `routes` folder, create a new file called `user_api.js` with the following content:

 ```javascript
 const express = require("express");